 - ¼ cup roasted pecans, roughly chopped

-- Add the peeled pearl onions and stir to combine.
+- Add the onions.
+Add the peeled pearl onions and stir to combine.
+If the bottom of the pan is dry, add about 1 tablespoon of olive oil.
 Sauté for another 5 minutes or so, until the onions are slightly tender and golden brown.

-- Add the thyme, chicken stock, and red wine and bring to a boil.
+- Add thyme and liquids and simmer.
+Add the thyme, stock, and red wine and bring to a boil.
 Then turn the heat to low, cover the pot, and simmer for 10 minutes.

-- Remove the lid, and turn the heat to medium-low.
-Cook to reduce the liquid until all but about 3 tablespoons remain, about 30 minutes.
-(Gently stir the mixture from time to time during the cooking process.)
+- Reduce the liquid.
+Remove the lid, and turn the heat to medium-low.
+Cook to reduce the liquid until all but about 3 tablespoons remain, about 20 minutes.
+(Gently stir the mixture from time to time during the cooking process.
+Cooking times may vary.)